EmergentBehavior/chizer/README.md

 The threshold is defined by significance level, which is usually 5%.
 It means files may be misjudged as not encrypted at 5% rate.

 This program checkes two stages.
-One calculates chi square deviation for whole file and judge specified file is encrypted for not.
-Another caculates deviation for each chunks whose size is 32 bytes.
-For whole file judgement I use 5% significance level mentioned above, but for chunks check, I used deviation
+One calculates chi square deviation for whole file and judge specified file is encrypted for not.For whole file judgement I use 5% significance level mentioned above.

+Another caculates deviation for each chunks whose size is 32 bytes . and I used deviation<256 for judgement.
+These parametes are used in article I refered.
+(It seemds these are introduced heuristically.)

 ## Evaluation
 1.First I used http://www.fourmilab.ch/random/ to files that created by https://github.com/Storj/RandomIO,